HOW TO GET STARTED WITH BABY LED WEANING FIRST FOODS

 This is not necessarily the case.

-In actual fact baby led weaning allows the child to use “safe foods” to feed themselves instead of progressing the child onto a breakfast cereal.
+In actual fact, baby led weaning allows the child to use “safe foods” to feed themselves instead of progressing the child immediately onto a breakfast cereal or baby rice.

 When I had my first born, I did almost everything according to the book.